britram/rains-prototype/draft-trammell-rains-protocol.md

 The Types supported for each assertion are:

-- Delegation: the authority associated with the zone identified by the name (roughly equivalent to the DNSSEC DS RRTYPE).
-The Object contains a public key by which the authority can be identified.
-- Redirection: The name(s) of one or more RAINS servers providing authority service for the authority associated with the zone (roughly equivalent to the DNSSEC NS RRTYPE, but not always consulted directly during resolution).
-  The Object contains a set of names.
-- Address: one or more addresses associated with the name (replaces DNS A and AAAA RTYPEs).
-The Object contains a set of Addresses.
-An Address is an {address-family, value} tuple.
-- Service-Info: one or more layer 4 ports and hostnames associated with a service name (replaces DNS SRV RRTYPE).
-The object contains a {hostname, port-number, priority} tuple.
-- Name: one or more names associated with the name (roughly equivalent to DNS CNAME).
-The Object contains a set of names.
-- Certificate: a certificate which must appear at a specified location in the certificate chain presented on a connection attempt with the named entity (roughly equivalent to DNS TLSA).
-- Zone-Nameset: an expression of the set of names allowed within a zone; e.g.
-  Unicode scripts or codepages in which names in the zone may be issued.
-This allows a zone to set policy on names in support of the distinguishability property ({{pins-distinguishability}}) that can be checked by RAINS servers at runtime.
-An assertion about a Subject within a Zone whose name is not allowed by a valid signed Zone-Nameset expression is taken to be invalid, even if it has a valid signature.
-- Zone-Registrar: Information about the organization that caused a Subject name to exist, for registrant-level names.
-- Zone-Registrant: Information about the organization responsible for a Subject name, for registrant-level names.
-- Infrastructure Key: Information about public keys used for object security within the RAINS infrastructure itself.
-The Object contains a public key by which a named RAINS server can be identified.
-- External Key: Information about public keys used for additional signatures on assertions.
-The external key is usually discovered outside RAINS, and can be verified by comparison with the key stored in a RAINS assertion.
-The Object contains an external public key.
-- Subsequent Key: Assertions about delegations are made by a zone's superordinate.
-A zone may request that its superordinate delegate to a new public key by publishing a subsequent key assertion (replacing the mechanism implemented by CDS/CDNSKEY in DNS).

 For a given {subject, type} tuple, multiple assertions can be valid at a given point in time; the union of the object values of all of these assertions is